Interstate 695 (Maryland): Windlass and Patapsco freeways

 The Patapsco Freeway was planned to connect the Windlass Freeway to the originally-planned Baltimore Beltway.
-Completed in 1973, the entirety of the planned Patapsco Freeway is now part of I-695.
-The wide median in I-695 south of exit 41 (Cove Road) is where the unbuilt beltway would have intersected the Patapsco Freeway, after crossing Fall River to the east, making this the southern terminus of the Patapsco Freeway.
+Completed in 1973, the planned Patapsco Freeway is now part of I-695.
+The wide median in I-695 south of exit 41 (Cove Road) is where the unbuilt beltway would have intersected the Patapsco Freeway after crossing Back River to the east, making this the southern terminus of the Patapsco Freeway.
 Continuing southeast, I-695 rejoins the original alignment of the beltway.

 Ramp stubs for the planned Windlass Freeway are present at the proposed west end at I-95 and Moravia Road, and, at the present west end at the Southeast Freeway (MD 702), the partially built junction with the proposed Windlass Freeway.
-The planned junction of the Windlass and Patapsco freeways, now the point where I-695 makes a sharp turn from west to south, just to the north of where it crosses the Fall River, was originally built with provisions for extending the Windlass Freeway to I-95, but this has since been reconfigured as a sharp curve on I-695.
+The planned junction of the Windlass and Patapsco freeways, now the point where I-695 makes a sharp turn from west to south, just to the north of where it crosses the Back River, was originally built with provisions for extending the Windlass Freeway to I-95, but this has since been reconfigured as a sharp curve on I-695.

+Outer Harbor Crossing and further upgrades

 The Outer Harbor Crossing is the name given to the segment of the Baltimore Beltway maintained by the MDTA.
-It consists of the segment of I-695 between exit 40 (MD 151) and exit 2 (MD 10), which includes the Francis Scott Key Bridge.
+It consists of the segment of I-695 between exit 40 (MD 151) and exit 2 (MD 10), which included the Francis Scott Key Bridge.
 The route was originally planned as a two-lane freeway on a four-lane right-of-way, with a two-lane outer harbor tunnel across the Patapsco River.
 When the tunnel was advertised for construction in 1970, the bids were so high that the decision was made to construct a four-lane bridge instead.
 The bridge was to feature two-lane approach roads on both sides.